endlesspint8/endlesspint8.github.io/testing/2016-10-03-ggg-brook-fight-week-tweets.md

 [link/gif (https://p4pboxingreport.files.wordpress.com/2013/11/golovkin-stevens2.gif?w=500&h=281)]<br>
 <sub>GIF Source: P4PBoxingReport</sub>

 Like all top fighters GGG does a few things very well.
-In descending order of obvious traits there is his punching power, boxing skills, and footwork.
+In descending order of obvious traits there is his punching power, boxing skills, and <a href="https://www.youtube.com/watch?v=vijD09_O8ek" target="_blank">footwork</a>.
 Along with the heavy artillery advantage he possesses a granite chin that allows him to stick it out in a firefight and deliver much better than he receives.
 With various options at hand he routinely displays what I believe is his greatest asset, the ability and willingness to mix up his approach, banging away if it suits him best or sticking you with a stiff jab delivered to limber you up first (I'm looking at you Monsieur Lemieux).
 It is this use and pressing of his advantages over his opponent, in the service of going for the kill, that makes him most appealing to watch.

 On fight night of September 10 I was pleased to head out for an evening of boxing, drinking and talking shit.
 One of the great joys of watching sports in general and boxing in particular is the exchange of insight, information, and insults.
 The three are easy enough apart, a bit more challenging together, and truly something to master when you include the mixture of humor needed to avoid coming across as a know-it-all, an overly serious blowhard, or someone who might risk the animus of another and hence escalate what should be a fun evening out into something unpleasant (aka getting your ass kicked).